fcsiba/PikeMe-A-Carpooling-Solution/README.md

 Admin Account: email: no id password required

 FOR WEB APPLICATION
-Our static website is currently built using elementor page builder & hosted on www.000webhostapp.com at following link:- https://pikme-iba.000webhostapp.com/
+Our static website is currently built on wordpress using elementor page builder plugin & hosted on www.000webhostapp.com at following link:- https://pikme-iba.000webhostapp.com/

 FOR MOBILE APPLICATION
 For the framework of our mobile application, we used Java’s, IDE, Android studio.
 How to Install Android Studio on Windows 10?